Do you charge a fee to check credit or get me pre-approved for a home?

 Watch out for high-pressure tactics to get you to give a deposit.
 Sometimes a retailer will tell you that your deposit is fully refundable, when the “fine print” of their contract says that it isn’t.
 Please make sure you read everything BEFORE you sign it.
 The time to give a deposit on a home is after you have made your final decision and are sure that this is the home for you!

 Please be aware that sometimes other retailers will claim to be affiliated with Black’s Home Sales in order to send customers to our locations to view homes.
 We have no problem with customers touring our competitor’s homes, because we think that we have the best selection and values in central PA.
-We just want you to know that our locations in Duncansville and Osceola Mills are our only two offices, and we are not affiliated with any other dealership in PA.
+We just want you to know that our locations in Duncansville, Lewistown and Osceola Mills are our only three offices, and we are not affiliated with any other dealership in PA.

 What is the difference between a "double-wide" and a modular home?